 - Individual annual tax returns are due on 31 March 2020.
 The relevant tax authority is the relevant State Inland Revenue Service across the 36 states in Nigeria and the Federal Capital Territory, Abuja.

 - Section 18 of the Finance Act 2019 provides that companies must pay income tax on or before the due date of filing.
 No provision for an extension of time to pay taxes after the due date.
 In contrast, the conditions for granting an extension of time to file tax returns under Section 14 of the Self-Assessment Regulations 2011 are the death of the individual taxpayer or in the case of a company, death of any principal officer or where fire or natural disaster occurred during the period of filing.
 Nevertheless, local tax authorities should be flexible in the overall welfare of taxpayers as the current pandemic is a global health concern.

-- Based on (1) above, the regulatory authority should grant a waiver on penalty on late filing of tax returns as well as waive penalty and interest for late payment of taxes.
+- Based on (1) and (2) above, the regulatory authority should grant a waiver on penalty on late filing of tax returns as well as waive penalty and interest for late payment of taxes.

 - FIRS may consider the need to reactivate the portal for online submission of value added tax and income tax returns.
 Taxpayers will be able to submit tax returns online without a physical presence at the tax office.
 Good enough, some state tax authorities have fully automated the process of filing annual tax returns.
 Other state tax authorities may need to develop a platform for electronic filing rather than the manual submission for ease of compliance.

 Therefore, local tax authorities should consider extending tax deadline in Nigeria as well as waive penalties and interest charges for taxpayers.
 It will also be heart-warming to see the Nigerian tax authorities rise to the occasion and show sympathy in their tax administration.
 The time to act is NOW.